 Sample texts: Ethics: History, Theory, and Contemporary Issues, Cahn and Markie; primary source material from philosophers such as Aristotle, Kant, and Mill.

 With this foundation, students turn to the works of writers such as Martin Heidegger, Simone de Beauvoir, Jean-Paul Sartre, and Franz Kafka.
-As students explore existentialist thought and its effect on broader issues in philosophy, they critique primary philosophical works, participate in discussions and debates, and write analytical essays.
+As they explore existentialist thought and its effect on broader issues in philosophy, students critique primary philosophical works, participate in discussions and debates, and write analytical essays.

 Sample texts: Existentialism from Dostoevsky to Sartre, Kaufmann; No Exit and Three Other Plays, Sartre; The Stranger, Camus.

 What is the nature of mind?
 How is the mind related to the brain?
 What is consciousness?
 Can we be certain that others have minds and conscious experiences?
 Is artificial intelligence possible?